 GIF users guides are available at: http://guides.nccjapan.org/illdd.

-Step by step user guides are available at http://guides.nccjapan.org/illdd.
+Step by step user guide for GIF Project is available from the NCC's ILL/DD Committee site at http://guides.nccjapan.org/illdd.

 The NCC's ILL/DD Committee strongly recommend you to double check the holding location and periodical volume/issue informatoin in individual libraries' OPACs.
 Items in branch libraries may not be available.
 Please refer to individual libraries' lending policies for more details at http://wwwsoc.nii.ac.jp/gif/statistics/us/gif-japan-library.html.

 - Have you exhausted resources available in North America?
-Is the item only available from Japanese suppliers?
+Is the book or journal only available from Japanese suppliers?

 - Have you selected the best option for your needs?